The 3 Best Resources to Teach Communication Skills in High School

 Each module includes interactive lessons, lesson plans, activities, assessments, guided notes, teacher presentations, and many other resources to teach communication skills.

-Altogether, these modules cover 16 hours’ worth of content to teach, reinforce, and assess your students.
+Altogether, these modules cover about 16 hours of content you can use to teach, reinforce, and assess your students.
+This will help you save time--and sanity--while preparing your students for the future!